skosachiov/lcm/README.md

 ## fapolicyd

-The ansible-controlled version of fapolisyd is an analogue of Applocker on the Windows platform.
+The ansible-controlled version of fapolicyd is an analogue of Applocker on the Windows platform.
 In addition to the Applocker functions Fapolicy can use file digital signature in combination with IMA/SELinux.
 In this project, the default fapolicyd role behavior is:
 - install fapolicyd
 - use whitelist executables using dpkg or rpm database
 - use whitelist executables using ansible updated fapolicyd.trust